 Don’t Plan.
 Just Show Up.

 If you think Disney Parks are just theme parks, think again!
-Showing up without at least a few fast passes and meals scheduled may soon have you waiting in lines and going hungry.
+Showing up without a Disney Ride Strategy and Dining Reservations may soon have you waiting in lines and going hungry.
 Not to mention sitting around wondering what to do next.
 Sure, the allure of not booking things leaves you a ton of free time to just enjoy the parks.
-But, are you really enjoying the parks if you have to wait 120 minutes to ride Peter Pan?
+But, are you really enjoying the parks if you have to wait 120 minutes to ride Flight of Peter Pan?
 No, probably not.
 While you don’t need to go crazy and plan everything it’s in your best interest to at least plan a few things.
 Don’t let these Disney mistakes get the best of you.
-Here’s our bare bones list.
+Here’s our bare-bones list.

-- Pick which rides you most want to try and a Disney Ride Strategy!
+- Pick which rides you most want to try and make a plan.
+Read Disney Ride Strategy

 Plan Too Much

 The only thing worse than not planning at all is planning too much!
-Sure, you can book 3 fast passes a day, plus breakfast, lunch and dinner, but do you really want your vacation to be a series of to-do lists every single moment?
+Sure, you can plan rides and book breakfast, lunch, and dinner, but do you really want your vacation to be a series of to-do lists every single moment?
 Do you really need to go to all the parades and shows?
-Of course you’re going to want to watch the fireworks and a parade or two, but they don’t necessarily need to be scheduled.
+Of course, you’re going to want to watch the fireworks and a parade or two, but they don’t necessarily need to be scheduled.
 If you have the Disney Dining Plan it will be very easy to over-book yourself.
 Take care and remember flexibility is your friend.

 Don’t Take Breaks